CodeWithAlamin/PrayerTimes/README.md

 ## Key Features

-- Give me the list of the key features of this app.
 - Uses the Geolocation API to determine the user's location.
 - Uses the [Aladhan Prayer times API](https://aladhan.com/prayer-times-api) to fetch the corresponding prayer times.
 - Displays the current prayer with remaining time.